 E-mail: adlanham [at] indiana [dot] edu

 Indiana Law students can build their own plan of study by taking classes from a number of different areas, or they can choose an area of focus.

 Description Law, legal processes, and legal institutions have long played a pivotal role in American political and economic development.
-One of the fundamental aims of this seminar is to examine how the law - broadly conceived - has affected, and been affected by, the emergence of a market economy in the United States from the mid-nineteenth century to the present.
-Proceeding both chronologically and thematically, the course will survey a range of topics including, the development of property rights, the emergence of accident law, the creation of public and private pensions, and the evolution of tax policy.
+One of the fundamental aims of this seminar is to examine how the law # broadly conceived # has affected, and been affected by, the emergence of a market economy in the United States from the late-nineteenth century to the present.
 In addition to class discussion, each student will be responsible for a brief formal presentation, a short book review, and a final research paper.